riacookie/Estica/Ministry of Information/Factbooks/Documents/Churches/Modern Economic Collapse - 00245.md

 The Economic Collapse that occurred on October 21st, 2022 caused a major economic shift in policies for the Kingdom of Estica, resulting in a transition from a democratic to a socialist economy.
 This led to a significant drop in the overall economy of the kingdom, affecting both the higher-class and lower-class citizens.

-The truth behind this sudden transition in policies was not actually due to any economic factors, but rather because of the sudden appearance of an ancient evil existence.
+The sudden shift in policies was an effort of the government and the thee churches in an attempt to stop the spread of a corruptive force through consumer goods

 ##### Incident details: